System Call & Protection

 and proc_try_recv

 yourself.
-There are only 40 lines of code, but they gracefully handle the message passing between processes.
+There are only 39 lines of code, but they gracefully handle inter-process communication.
 On the high-level, if a process has a pending system call, proc_try_syscall

-will attempt the system call and set the process status as PROC_RUNNABLE
+will attempt the system call again and set the process status to PROC_RUNNABLE

 TIP